yochaigal/cairn/wip/2e/deep-dives.md

 - The journey to **7** from anywhere should consider:
   -  +2 for traveling through the wilderness
   -  +2 for traveling through the _Tough_ forest terrain.
-  -  +1 watch for the extensive forest (longer journey)
+  -  +1 watch if traveling from further away.